eol-virtuallabx/edx-platform/themes/README.rst

   You can set this account ID either using the "GOOGLE_ANALYTICS_ACCOUNT" value in the Django settings, or by setting the newly-added "GOOGLE_ANALYTICS_ACCOUNT" config value in your site configuration.

+* You can set the google site verification ID in the GOOGLE_SITE_VERIFICATION_ID in your site configuration.
+Otherwise, edit the /edx/app/edxapp/lms.yml file to set the value for GOOGLE_SITE_VERIFICATION_ID.
+Setting the value for GOOGLE_SITE_VERIFICATION_ID will add the meta tag for google site verification in the lms/templates/main.html which is the main Mako template that all page templates should include.

 * If you don't want the Google Analytics JavaScript to be output at all in your site, set the "GOOGLE_ANALYTICS_ACCOUNT" config value to the empty string.